fastify/fastify/docs/Style-Guide.md

 **Example**

-Passive: The dependencies of the npm package is installed by nodeJs.
+Passive: The node dependencies and packages are installed by npm.

-Active: NodeJs installs the npm package dependencies.
+Active:  npm install packages and node dependencies.

 ## Writing Style

 ### Documentation titles

 When creating a new guide, API or reference in the `/docs/` directory, use short titles that best describe the topic of your documentation.
-Separate each sentence with the dash *(-)* symbol, which makes your `.md` files clear and readable.
+Name your files in kebab-cases and avoid Raw or camelCase.
+To learn more about kebab-case you can visit this medium article on [Case Styles](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841)

 **Examples**: <br>
 >`hook-and-plugins.md`, <br>